wp-plugins/wp-rss-multi-importer/readme.txt

 = Version 2.01 =
 * Fixed bug that caused some users to have problems when they haven't added any categories.
 = Version 2.0 =
-* Added ability to assign feeds to a category and output feeds from a given a given category.
+* Added option to assign feeds to a category and output feeds from a given a given category.
 Limit posts on a page.
 Uninstall now works for multiuser sites.
 Solved problem for some users where the LightBox option was conflicting with other plugins that also relied on Lightbox or Colorbox.
 = Version 1.1 =
-* Added ability to determine where the links should open (Lightbox, new window, current window) = Version 1.0 =
+* Added option to determine where the links should open (Lightbox, new window, current window) = Version 1.0 =
 * Fixed problem where showing text before the shortcode rendered after the shortcode = Version 0.7 =